dabreadman/Node-Podman-OpenShift-CI-CD/README.md

 - **Pipeline**
 - **Application**
-  For application related documentation, refer to the `README.MD` in [`covid-vue-app`](https://github.com/dabreadman/Node-Podman-OpenShift-CI-CD/tree/main/covid-vue-app)
+  For application related documentation, refer to the `DEVELOP.MD` in [`.\covid-vue-app`](https://github.com/dabreadman/Node-Podman-OpenShift-CI-CD/tree/main/covid-vue-app)

+  Read more on containerisation in `CONTAINER.md` in [`.\docker`](https://github.com/dabreadman/Node-Podman-OpenShift-CI-CD/tree/main/covid-vue-app/docker).

 ### Pipeline